botify-hq/developers-docs/api_docs/markdowns/api/collections/collections.md

 - HTTP Verb: GET
 - Response: `Datamodel`

 The `collection_id` is being retrieved through the collections list endpoint.
-It is also the name used for the collection on the data querying endpoint.
+It is also the identifier used on the data querying endpoint to target the given collection.
 For each field in the datamodel, a `kind` attributes specifies if a field is a dimension or a metric.

 [comment]: # (TODO: somehow provide a list of available dimensions and metrics.
 Maybe not exhaustive, so not necessarily dynamic)